bdamascen0/s3e/README.md

 For simplification, the fcntl and close syscalls were considered consequences of openat for empty and non empty files.
 The umask changes weren't tested.

-Please note that this program can not provide a clean syscall sequence as the shell interpreter and the external programs executed by the script will generate their own system calls too.
+Please note that this program cannot provide a clean syscall sequence as the shell interpreter and the external programs executed by the script will generate their own system calls too.

 Another remark goes to the rename operation.
 While the rename program from util-linux generates a rename syscall, the mv program from coreutils generates a renameat2 syscall.